-What Are Payroll Records & How Long Should You Keep Them?
+The Complete Guide To Payroll Records & How Long To Keep Them

 Table of Contents

 Payroll records are documents that provide evidence of an employee or contractor’s pay rate, pay schedule, tax withholding, deductions, benefits contributions, and hours worked.
 The following documents may be considered payroll records:

 - Bank statements

 - Employee tax forms (I-9s, W-4s, W-2s, etc.)

 The IRS, federal laws, and local governments may require payroll records to be kept for different amounts of time, so it’s always better to err on the side of caution and keep payroll records securely stored for as long as possible.

 Why Do You Need Payroll Records?

 In the US, nearly all businesses are required to keep payroll records for legal and/or tax purposes at the federal and local levels.

 At the federal level, both the Fair Labor Standards Act (FLSA) and the Age Discrimination in Employment Act (ADEA) require employers to retain employee records for at least three years.
 These payroll records help prove to the government that your employees are collecting the money you owe them, on-time, every pay cycle.